 Digital technology can be a powerful enabler of the United Nations’ Sustainable Development Goals (SDGs).
 However, divides around access to technology, digital skills, inclusive technology development and exposure to online risks and harms persist around the world, slowing the potential to achieve the SDGs.
 Companies, while varied in their approach and levels of commitment, are evolving rapidly in how they view information and communications technologies (ICTs) as a tool for sustainable development.
 Acting as a global accountability mechanism, publicly available benchmarks are a vital first step towards shedding light on the reality of corporate impact in this area.Read the methodology

 Digital companies vary widely.
 Some manufacture equipment, some provide telecommunication services, some offer information technology (IT) or ICT-enabled services while others carry out two or more of these activities.
 Given the significant functional differences among digital companies, it is analytically important to classify them into key categories.
 Digital companies are categorised in various ways depending on the classification source.
-The Sustainable Accounting Standards Board (SASB) sector and industry classification is used as a starting point.
+The Sustainable Accounting Standards Board (SASB) sector and industry classification and UN International Standard Industrial Classification of All Economic Activities are used as references.

-More than four fifths of the DIB100 companies fall into the technology and communications sector category, which includes the following industries: electronic manufacturing services and original design manufacturing; hardware; internet media and services; semiconductors; software and IT services; and telecommunication services.
+Most of the 200 companies fall into the technology and communications sector category, which includes the following industries: electronic manufacturing services and original design manufacturing; hardware; internet media and services; semiconductors; software and IT services; and telecommunication services.

 There are other sectors with industries featuring digital companies: consumer goods (e-commerce); infrastructure (data centres); financials (digital finance); and services (digital media).

-Companies are then ‘layered’ into three broad categories:
+Companies are then classified into three broad industries:

 - hardware, consisting of the manufacture of digital goods such as end-user devices, network equipment and semiconductors